hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-root-web.md

 {% include alert.html content="Some USB TTL adapters label TX and RX pins the other way around: try to swap them if the connection doesn't work." alert="Note" icon="svg-warning" color="yellow" %}

+{% include alert.html content="Please note that some SFP require more current than others, and in some SFP Step 1 will fail or the stick in Step 2 is interrupted due to kernel panic, in which case increases the voltage of the stick at 5V." alert="Note" icon="svg-warning" color="yellow" %}

 Connect the TTL adapter to the computer, once done press the following button <button id="start-button" class="btn" data-toogle="modal" data-target="#root-modal" disabled>Start root!</button>.
 A window will open that will execute the root.

 <div id="browser-error" style="display:none">{% include alert.html content="This browser is not compatible with the web-root procedure.
 See the <a href='https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API#browser_compatibility'>Browser compatibility</a>" alert="Note"  icon="svg-warning" color="red" %}</div>